d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## A Toy Network

-We use LeNet as introduced in :numref:`sec_lenet`.
+We use LeNet as introduced in :numref:`sec_lenet` with slight modifications.
 We define it from scratch to illustrate parameter exchange and synchronization in detail.

 ```{.python .input}
 # Initialize model parameters